turingschool/mod-0-curriculum/session4/index.md

 <div class="try-it">
   <h3>Try It: Don't fork it up!</h3>
   <p>At this point, we'll split into breakout rooms.
-The person whose last name is last alphabetically will start by sharing their screen, <strong>unless</strong> this person already has significant git experience.
+Everyone should do a fist to five to show their comfort with git.
+Whoever is the least comfortable with git will share their screen.
 Whoever is sharing their screen will be called the <span class="vocab">driver</span>.
 Every other person in the room will be a <span class="vocab">navigator</span>.</p>

   <p>If you are already comfortable with git, your challenge during the breakout is somewhat more difficult: your goal is to focus on your explanations, communication, and ability to gauge whether or not another person understands you.</p>
   <ol>